cyanit/surge/PaulTODO.md

 Here's my sort of running todo as I think of it, in rough order

+* Move the CHSwitch2s
+* XML configured multi-switch rather than SVG configured multi-switch
+  * properties for drawing and a few classes
+  * Add a multi-text switch which encompasses toggle
 * Slider Parameterization and Work
   * Handle and BG SVGs
 * Modulation Button Properties for Colors exposed